 Plitvice Lakes: 1 day

-Although we had a busy schedule, we still managed to fit in a day trip to the Plitvice Lakes.
+Although we had a busy schedule, we still managed to fit in a day trip to the Plitvice Lakes (pictured below).
 We bought our tickets in advance, but still had to wait in line for some time, even though we arrived there at 8am.
-The Lakes, with their clear blue water, are stunning, but the place itself is very touristic.
+The Lakes, with their clear blue water, are stunning, but the place itself is very touristy.
 I definitely preferred the quiet nature of Slovenia to this park, but I’m still glad that I visited it!
 If you’re not planning on visiting Slovenia, the Plitvice Lakes are definitely a great option if you want to include some nature in your trip.

 Zagreb: 2 days

 The last stop on our road trip was Zagreb, the Croatian capital.
 While I expected it to be a smaller town, Zagreb is in fact quite large and very much alive.
-If you only want to visit the city’s highlights, such as St. Mark’s Church and the Cathedral, one day will be enough.
+If you only want the visit the city’s highlights, such as St. Mark’s Church and the Cathedral, one day will be enough.
 However, if you decide to spend some more time in the city, you can also explore all the nice shops, cafés and restaurants Zagreb has to offer.
 We also visited The Museum of Broken Relationships, which was a very nice break away from the heatwave that was going on at the time.
 Be aware that, although you’re in a European capital, a lot of places don’t accept cards, so don’t forget to withdraw some Kuna’s!

-After spending some time in Zagreb, we drove back to Ljubljana, where we dropped of our rental car and got on our flight back home.
+After spending some time in Zagreb, we drove back to Ljubljana, where we dropped of our rental car and got our flight back home.
 I have to admit that our trip was very busy and exhausting, but I loved every bit of it.
 Hopefully, you’ll be inspired by this two-week itinerary for Slovenia and Croatia!